LincolnSteinLab/oncoGAN/README.md

 # Command to simulate mutations (VCF) for different tumor types using a GAN model

 # Options:
 #   -@, --cpus INTEGER      Number of CPUs to use  [default: 1]
 #   --tumor TEXT            Tumor type to be simulated.
 Run 'availTumors'
 #                           subcommand to check the list of available tumors that
 #                           can be simulated  [required]
 #   -n, --nCases INTEGER    Number of cases to simulate  [default: 1]
 #   -r, --refGenome PATH    hg19 reference genome in fasta format  [required]
 #   --prefix TEXT           Prefix to name the output.
 If not, '--tumor' option is
 #                           used as prefix
 #   --outDir DIRECTORY      Directory where save the simulations.
 Default is the
 #                           current directory
 #   --hg38                  Transform the mutations to hg38
+#   --mut / --no-mut        Simulate mutations  [default: mut]
+#   --CNA-SV / --no-CNA-SV  Simulate CNA and SV events  [default: CNA-SV]
+#   --plots / --no-plots    Save plots  [default: plots]
+#   --version               Show the version and exit
 #   --help                  Show this message and exit
 ```

 Among all the options offered by docker (`docker run --help`), we recommend: